 A Little About Us

-United Way is responsive to emerging needs through a donor choice program and special projects funding program.
-Funding supports services that strengthen children, families and adults, promote self-sufficiency, build healthy communities, and meet basic human needs.
+United Way is responsive to emerging needs through a donor choice program and a special-projects funding program.
+Funding supports services that strengthen children, families, and adults, and promote self-sufficiency, build healthy communities, and meet basic human needs.

 One of our greatest strengths is in community building.
 We are a catalyst for developing partnerships and coalitions to address a wide array of community problems.
 If you would like to contribute to this effort, please visit this page.
 We are here to serve you in distributing your charitable contribution as directed, so as to be the most effective.